IRREDUCIBLE COMPLEXITY AND INTERDEPENDENCE - EVIDENCES FOR AN INTELLIGENT CREATOR

 Consider our own tissues.
 Our tissues need lots of oxygen to function.
 Oxygen is not pumped directly as molecular oxygen into our tissues, is it?
 It arrives via our red blood cells.
 When they are a bright red we know that they are saturated with oxygen.
 But they are not simply carriers of free molecular oxygen that could bubble off and destroy the delicate mechanisms within a cell.

 The paradox is that cells need access to oxygen, but free oxygen inside a cell would destroy the cell contents.
 For example, the interior tissues of apples are oxygen free.
 That is why apples remain fresh.
 Cut an apple and the apple will brown.
 Exposure to oxygen begins to destroy the cells.
 That's why a good cook keeps apple slices under water until required.
 The water prevents free access to oxygen.
 You could equally well keep them immersed in an antioxidant - but that would be expensive.
 This is the paradox that living cells have to cope with.
-To overcome this paradox the cells use oxygen carriers.
+To overcome this paradox the cells use oxygen carriers; the red blood cells.

 The reason that inhaled motor car fumes can be deadly is that the fumes contain carbon monoxide (CO) which too easily displaces molecular oxygen from haemoglobin so that the red cells arrive at their destination without oxygen.
 We then die through lack of oxygen because haemoglobin binds CO 250 times more readily than oxygen.
 Cyanide is a poison for the same reason.